 The TV industry comes to the TV Writers Vault because its an efficient and direct sourcing tool for discovering new ideas for TV shows that they desperately need from Creators they would have no other avenue of meeting.
 Paul Gilbert, Sr. VP of International Formats for CBS Studios International said in an interview, "Your service [tv writers vault] is a very valuable asset for anyone involved in programming and production.
 Keep up the good work, Scott!".
 Producers at every level understand the necessity to reach beyond the rolodex in today's TV development world, because the competition to find new ideas and formats for programming is too challenging.
 In a sense, the playing field has been leveled.

 The commitment by Producers to scout new TV show ideas at the TV Writers Vault has paid dividends to new Writers pitching projects at the site.
 In just the past few years we've connected hundreds of new Writers and Creators with Producers, resulting in dozens of deals made.
 This past year also saw two original "ideas" from two of our members get produced and broadcast globally.
 "Saw Dogs" aired on OLN and Velocity, before being picked up for primetime on Discovery Channel.
 "Deals From The Darkside" aired on A&E Australia, UKTV, and SyFy Channel in both the U.S. and UK.
-We also have another project in development at Lifetime, and a pilot order at A&E. You can read stories from others finding success through the TV Writers Vault here.
+We've most recently had a primetime series "Kim Of Queens" run two seasons on Lifetime TV.
+Both the Executive Producers of the show, and the Star connected via our site..
+You can read stories from others finding success through the TV Writers Vault here.

 So lets look at the value of the TV Writers Vault to those working to sell a project.
 To the benefit of Writers who sell their shows through the TV Writers Vault, we take no financial participation in any deal.
 The deal is 100% the Writer's.
 We charge a nominal fee to post projects in our marketplace to support the ordinary business costs involved in managing, marketing, and developing our service.
 When you look at the costs that any Writer faces with networking, mailing, calling, travel, social events, and other practical and impractical methods to connect with a Producer with hope of getting to pitch their idea...
 We're a pretty darn good value.
 We save time and money.